 In some formats, like Standard, this theme is easy to pilot because of its direct nature.

-One of the flaws aggro strategies have in other formats is the ability to adapt and react against this strategy.
+One of the flaws that the aggro strategies have in other formats is the ability to adapt and react against this strategy.
 In Commander, it’s a bit different because the format is slower and there are usually multiple opponents instead of one.

 - Alesha, Who Smiles at Death